Olga of Kiev

 Olga (Ольга; (Note: Вольга; Ольга; Ольга.)
 Helga; c.
 890–925 – 11 July 969) was a regent of Kievan Rus' for her son Sviatoslav from 945 until 957.
 Following her baptism, Olga took the name Elenа.
 She is known for her subjugation of the Drevlians, a tribe that had killed her husband Igor.
-Even though it was her grandson Vladimir who adopted Christianity and made it the state religion, she was the first ruler to be baptized.
+Even though it was her grandson Vladimir who adopted Christianity and made it the state religion, she was the first Rurikid ruler to be baptized.

 Olga is venerated as a saint in the Eastern Orthodox Church with the epithet "Equal to the Apostles".
 Her feast day is 11 July.

 Early life

 While Olga's birthdate is unknown, it could be as early as 890 AD and as late as 925 AD.
 According to the Primary Chronicle, Olga was of Varangian (Viking) origin and was born in Pleskov.
 Little is known about her life before her marriage to Prince Igor I of Kiev and the birth of their son, Sviatoslav.
 According to historian Alexey Karpov, Olga was no more than 15 years old at the time of her marriage.
 Igor was the son and heir of Rurik, founder of the Rurik dynasty.
 After his father's death, Igor was under the guardianship of Oleg, who had consolidated power in the region, conquering neighboring tribes and establishing a capital in Kiev.
-This loose tribal federation became known as Kievan Rus', a territory covering what are now parts of Russia, Ukraine, and Belarus.
+This realm became known as Kievan Rus', a territory covering what are now parts of Russia, Ukraine, and Belarus.

 The Drevlians were a neighboring tribe with which the growing Kievan Rus' empire had a complex relationship.
 The Drevlians had joined Kievan Rus' in military campaigns against the Byzantine Empire and paid tribute to Igor's predecessors.
 They stopped paying tribute upon Oleg's death and instead gave money to a local warlord.
 In 945, Igor set out for the Drevlian capital, Iskorosten, to force the tribe to pay tribute to Kievan Rus'.
 Confronted by Igor's larger army, the Drevlians backed down and paid him.
 As Igor and his army rode home, however, he decided the payment was not enough and returned, with only a small escort, seeking more tribute.

 Upon his arrival in their territory, the Drevlians murdered Igor.
 According to the Byzantine chronicler Leo the Deacon, Igor's death was caused by a gruesome act of torture in which he was "captured by them, tied to tree trunks, and torn in two."
 Historian D. Sullivan has suggested that Leo may have invented this sensationalist version of Igor's death, taking inspiration from Diodorus Siculus' account of a similar killing method used by the robber Sinis, who lived near the Isthmus of Corinth and was killed by Theseus.